 - Combine all dry ingredients in a large bowl and mix well with a whisk.

-- Combine warm water and oil and add to dry ingredients.
-Mix well with a whisk or spoon.
+- Combine warm water, extra-virgin olive oil and honey and add to dry ingredients.
+Beat with a whisk until well-combined, about 1 minute.

-- Scoop dough into parchment-lined pan and spread dough with a spatula or back of a spoon.
+- Scoop dough into the square pan and spread dough to the edges and corners with a spatula or back of a spoon.

-- Place dough in a draft-free warm location and allow to rise for 1 - 1 1/2 hours.
+- Place pan in a warm, draft-free location and allow to rise until doubled in size, approximately 1 hour.

-- Drizzle remaining 2 tbs extra-virgin olive oil over the top of the focaccia and use a brush to gently spread the oil over the surface.
+- Drizzle remaining 1 ½ tablespoons extra-virgin olive oil over the top of the focaccia and use a brush to gently spread the oil over the surface.

-- Let cook for 5-10 minutes before cutting.
+- Let cool for 5-10 minutes before cutting.

 - Serve warm.

-- Do not worry about making big divots in the dough because as it rises, those holes will fill up quite a bit.
+- Do not worry about making divots in the batter since they fill up anyway during the rise.